Empowering Patient Engagement in HTA: Lessons from an AI-Generated Plain Language Summary Case Study

 Manuel Cossio

-Manuel Cossio is Director, Innovation and Strategic Consulting at Cytel.
+Manuel Cossio is Head of AI Solutions, Real-World Evidence, Value, and Access at Cytel.
 Manuel is an AI engineer with over a decade of experience in healthcare AI research and development.
 He currently leads the creation of generative AI solutions aimed at optimizing clinical trials, focusing on hierarchical multi-agent systems with multistage data governance and human-in-the-loop dynamic behavior control.

 Manuel has an extensive research background with publications in computer vision, natural language processing, and genetic data analysis.
 He is a registered Key Opinion Leader at the Digital Medicine Society, a member of the ISPOR Community of Interest in AI, a Generative AI evaluator for the EU Commission, and an AI researcher at UB-UPC- Barcelona Supercomputing Center.